Updated 25th October 2021

 You may be interested in details of the CEC's plans for the new Maybury Primary School, now approved, and to be build as part of a large housing development to the west of St Thomas'.

-Significant changes in traffic management for west Edinburgh have been proposed.
-At present there are three schemes covering St John's Road, East Craigs and Meadowplace Road.
-The nature of these proposals is such that they are likely to have a very significant effect on travel around this area for many people.
+Significant changes in traffic management for west Edinburgh have been proposed, the first proposals having been issued in summer 2020 and covering St John's Road, East Craigs and Meadowplace Road.
 Response deadline for two of these was 14th July.
 Click here for more details.

-On 19th June, a proposal for a Covid-related Temporary Traffic Restriction Order (TTRO) for Corstorphine town centre was notified, with a 5-day response period ending Friday 26th June.
-This will have a significant effect on the local area.
+On 19th June, a proposal for a Covid-related Temporary Traffic Restriction Order (TTRO) for Corstorphine town centre was notified, with a 5-day response period ending Friday 26th June; a further proposal on this area was received in July.
+This will have a significant effect on travelling in the local area.
 Details of the proposal may be found in the email to the Corstorphine Community Council

 and two accompanying maps, click here